-#1st([C|^W]) (Line 8).
-The annotation indicates that words are pre-indexed using the 1st rtype and that W is already pre-indexed (indicated by the escape ^ prefix).
+using the lst rtype and that W is already pre-indexed (indicated by the escape $\hat{}$ prefix).
 Thus we can effectively obtain optimal algorithmic complexity.

 Performance evaluation.
 We have encoded three files of different format and size (two HTML files and a Ciao bytecode object) and measured the performance of alternative indexing and pre-indexing options.
-The experimental results for the algorithm implementation are shown in Table 1.7 The columns under indexing show the execution time in seconds for different indexing methods: none indicates that no indexing is used (except for the default first argument, first level indexing); clause performs multi-level indexing on dict/2; term uses pre-indexed terms.
+The experimental results for the algorithm implementation are shown in Table 1.8 The columns under indexing show the execution time in seconds for different indexing methods: none indicates that no indexing is used (except for the default first argument, first level indexing); clause performs multi-level indexing on dict/2; term uses pre-indexed terms.